 It is helpful to listen to the bruit (the auditory manifestation of flow) to determine the character of the diastolic component.
 The bruit should have a low rumbling pitch with a prominent diastolic component.
 With progressively increasing resistance (as with stenosis), this component, occurring at the lowest pressure in the cardiac cycle, will disappear first when a lesion is present downstream (ie, in the direction of flow).
 In addition, the pitch will generally become higher.

-Evaluate the body of the fistula — Inspect the body of the AV fistula to determine if it is visible, and if so, for what length.
+Evaluate the body of the fistula — Inspect the body of the AV fistula to determine if it is visible and, if so, for what length.
 Optimal length is 6 to 10 cm.
 Assess its apparent diameter and depth to determine if it has the potential for being cannulated repetitively.
 The optimal depth is within 1 cm of the skin surface, preferably approximately 0.5 cm (0.6 cm per the NKF/KDOQI guidelines).
-(See 'Objective criteria for maturation' below.)
+(See 'Measures of maturation' below.)